-The mission of the Department of Education at Hiram College is to prepare intellectually alive, socially responsible, ethically grounded educational leaders.
+The mission of the Education Department at Hiram College is to prepare intellectually alive, socially responsible, ethically grounded educational leaders.

 Since the founding of Hiram College in 1850, students have joined this learning community to be prepared as teachers within the liberal arts tradition.
 This tradition prepares teachers to think well and with discipline.
 The liberal arts education, grounded in the understanding that knowledge is interrelated and interdisciplinary, prepares teachers to think critically, communicate effectively, engage in disciplined inquiry and autonomous learning and recognize the essential connectedness of all knowledge.